 Goldfarb School of Nursing at Barnes-Jewish College does not discriminate on the basis of race, color, ethnicity, religion, sex, national origin, age, ancestry, disability, status as a veteran, sexual orientation, marital status, parental status, gender identity, gender expression and genetic information.
 The College's nondiscrimination policy applies to all phases of its admission and financial aid programs, and to all other aspects of its educational programs and activities.
-Retaliation directed to any person who pursues a discrimination complaint or grievance, participates in a discrimination investigation, or otherwise opposes unlawful discrimination is prohibited.
+Retaliation directed to any person who pursues a discrimination investigation, or otherwise opposes unlawful discrimination is prohibited.

-The following person has been designated to handle inquiries regarding the College's non-discrimination policies: Dr. Michael Ward, Vice Dean for Student Affairs and Diversity at Michael.Ward@BarnesJewishCollege.edu.
+The following person has been designated to handle inquiries regarding the College's non-discrimination policies: Edward Gricius, Associate Dean of Student Experience & Devlopment at edward.gricius@BarnesJewishCollege.edu.
 Inquiries may also be directed to the United States Department of Education Office of Civil Rights.

-Questions concerning the College's policies on sexual harassment and sexual violence can also be directed to Dr. Michael Ward, Vice Dean for Student Affairs and Diversity at Michael.Ward@BarnesJewishCollege.edu, who also functions as the Title IX Coordinator for Goldfarb School of Nursing.
+Questions concerning the College's policies on sexual harassment and sexual violence can also be directed to Edward Gricius, Associate Dean of Student Experience & Devlopment at edward.gricius@BarnesJewishCollege.edu, who also functions as the Title IX Coordinator for Goldfarb School of Nursing.